ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Pluginlib.rst

 In this example, we're using shared pointers.
 We just need to call ``createSharedInstance`` with the fully-qualified type of the plugin class, in this case, ``polygon_plugins::Square``.

-Important note: the ``polygon_base`` package in which this node is defined does NOT depend on the ``polygon_plugins`` class.
+Important note: If we only use the methods of the plugin's base class ``polygon_base``, the ``polygon_area`` package in which this node is defined does NOT depend on the ``polygon_plugins`` class.
+Here the node is using a method specific to one of the a dervied class (``getHeight()`` of the Triangle class).
+This creates  dependency to ``polygon_plugins``.
-The plugins will be loaded dynamically without any dependency needing to be declared.
+In the first situation, using only the properties of the base class, the plugins will be loaded dynamically without any dependency needing to be declared.
 Furthermore, we're instantiating the classes with hardcoded plugin names, but you can also do so dynamically with parameters, etc.

 4 Build and run